Special Educational Needs & Disability (SEND)

 How will you help me to support my child’s learning?

 The class teacher may suggest ways of supporting your child’s learning through targeted home support.
-Ms Cross – the SENCO – or the class teacher may meet with you at parents evenings or if you are requested to attend a meeting. to discuss how your child is supported in class and share strategies to use if there are problems with a child’s behaviour or emotional needs.
+Mrs Bilner – the SENCO – or the class teacher may meet with you at parents evenings or if you are requested to attend a meeting.
+To discuss how your child is supported in class and share strategies to use if there are problems with a child’s behaviour or emotional needs.
 If outside agencies or the Educational Psychologist have been involved, suggestions that are offered can be developed and used at home.

 What support will there be for my child’s overall well-being?